hahas94/cpp_projects/README.md

 --------------
 This repository contains solutions to the programming labs of an introductory course in the C++ programming language.

-Special importance has been laid writing that is well tested, is easy to read, can be refactored without major changes, and most importantly, has no memory leaks.
+Special importance has been laid on writing code that is well tested, is easy to read, can be refactored without major changes, and most importantly, has no memory leaks.

 Compilation is based on c++23, testing is based on the Catch2 framework and memory check is based on the valgrind tool.